Interpreting Deep Neural Networks Through Variable Importance: Training Procedure for Bayesian Neural Networks

-We now detail the Bayesian neural network architectures and training procedures used to derive the results presented in the main text: \begin{itemize} \item In the simulation study detailed in Section \ref{subsec:sim-studies}, the network consisted of two hidden, fully-connected layers with 512 units each and ReLU activations.
-The output layer is specified as a hierarchical Bayesian model, as described in Section \ref{subsec:bnn-arch-for-rate}, with sigmoid activation. \item For the MNIST study in section \ref{subsec:results-mnist}, the network had a convolutional layer with 32 filters and stride 5, whose flattened output was passed to a fully-connected layer with 512 units and ReLU activation.
-The final layer was again specified with Bayesian hierarchical priors with a sigmoid activation. \item For the heterogenous stock of mice dataset in Section \ref{subsec:mice}, the BNN had the same architecture as the simulation studies, but batch normalizations were used with each of the hidden layers.
-The final layer had an identity activation since phenotype of interest was continuous and required a regression-based task. \end{itemize} In all three cases, the BNNs were trained for 20 epochs using early stopping (with a patience of 2 epochs) based on the accuracy of (i) a held-out validation set that contained 20\% of the training examples (for the simulations and MNIST analysis), or (ii) the mean squared error on the training set (which was done for the mice genetic study since there was insufficient data for a distinct validation set).
-The Adam optimizer with a learning rate of 1e-3 was used in all three cases \cite{kingma2014adam}.
+We now detail the Bayesian neural network (BNN) architectures and training procedures used to derive the results presented in the main text: \begin{itemize} \item In the simulation study detailed in Section \ref{subsec:sim-studies}, the network consisted of two hidden, fully-connected layers with 32 and 16 units each and rectified linear unit (ReLU) activations.
+The output layer is specified as a hierarchical Bayesian model, as described in Section \ref{subsec:bnn-arch-for-rate}, with a sigmoid activation. \item For the MNIST study in Section \ref{subsec:results-mnist} and the Large Movie Review (IMDB) sentiment analyses, the network had a convolutional layer with 32 filters and stride 5, whose flattened output was passed to two fully-connected layers with 256 and 128 units and ReLU activation.
+The final layer was again specified with Bayesian hierarchical priors and a sigmoid activation. \item In the groupRATE application to a mice genome-wide association (GWA) study in Section \ref{sec:grouprate}, the network is made up of a series of three fully-connected layers with 512 units and ReLU activation.
+We applied dropout to each of these layers with rates of 0.5, 0.5, and 0.2, respectively.
+The output layer is again specified as in Section \ref{subsec:bnn-arch-for-rate} but with activation set to be the identity function, since this application focused on modeling continuous traits. \end{itemize} In all four cases, the BNNs were trained for 50 epochs and implemented early stopping (with a patience of 2 epochs) based on the accuracy of \textit{(i)} a held-out validation set that contained 30\% of the training examples (for the simulations, MNIST, and IMBD analyses), or \textit{(ii)} the mean squared error on the training set.
+The latter is done for the mice genetic study since there was insufficient amount of data for a distinct validation set (total sample sizes $n\approx$ 2000).
+The Adam optimizer with a learning rate of $1\times 10^{-3}$ was used in all three cases \cite{kingma2014adam}.